 General Aspects: In view of public safety, IESCO has adopted a policy such that, the existing orchards having fruit trees with a height of not exceeding 2.5 m are allowed to remain under the lines.
 Similarly, open wells, including Persian wheels, can remain under the transmission lines.
 However, tube wells and peter pumps are not permitted under the high voltage conductors.
-This is because piping, and cranes used to refurbish such wells could come in contact with the lines.
+This is becausepiping, and cranes used to refurbish such wells could come in contact with the lines.
 No residential or other public buildings like factory, school, hospital, etc. are permitted within the corridor.
 However, farm buildings, which are not used for residential purposes can remain under the high voltage lines, provided a 7.0 m minimum clearance is maintained.
 The height of the towers can be increased to accommodate such buildings.

 Conductor to Ground Clearance: The conductor to ground clearance is desirable to be worked out based on over voltage due to switching surge.
-In this consideration, safe clearance is required to be provided for moving objects under the line with a height of 4.5 m, withstanding switching surge of 3-sigma margin with 99.7% probability under adverse atmospheric conditions.
+In this consideration, safe clearance is mentioned in table 3.2 above, withstanding switching surge of 3-sigma margin with 99.7% probability under adverse atmospheric conditions.
 This should keep the maximum voltage gradient at ground level and maximum current induced in a person less than the internationally allowable values.
 As such, the total conductor to ground clearance shall in no way be less than 7.0 meters.
-This is in accordance with the regulations of Government of Pakistan (GOP) and NTDC practice.
+This is in accordance with the regulations of Government of Pakistan (GOP), NTDC and IESCO practice.